 This has the potential to revolutionize education by making it more accessible and effective.

 From smart personal assistants to advanced robotics, AI has infiltrated every aspect of our lives.
 Its application goes beyond routine tasks and now dominates many sectors, including healthcare, finance, education, and, indeed, cyber security.

 In the realm of cyber security, AI has become an indispensable tool.
 With the increasing sophistication of cyber attacks, traditional security measures are no longer sufficient.

-AI-powered systems can analyse vast amounts of data, detect anomalies, and respond to threats in real time.
+AI-powered systems can analyze vast amounts of data, detect anomalies, and respond to threats in real time.

 One of the key advantages of AI in cyber security is its ability to identify and respond to previously unknown threats.

-AI algorithms can analyse network traffic, identify suspicious activities, and flag potential threats.
+AI algorithms can analyze network traffic, identify suspicious activities, and flag potential threats.
 They can also detect patterns that humans might miss, enabling early detection and prevention of cyber attacks.

 Additionally, AI can automate routine security tasks, freeing up human analysts to focus on more complex threats.

 Cyber security involves protecting electronic devices and systems, as well as networks and data, from digital attacks.
 With an ever-increasing online world, its importance has proliferated, warranting vigilant cyber walls to protect privacy-sensitive data and to preserve various functionalities.